-Although workers lose flexibility, they gain stability in being reclassified to an employee.
-As an employer with employees, employers are forced pay workers minimum wage, offer benefits and paid leave, and reimburse workers for expenses.
+Although workers lose flexibility, they gain stability in being reclassified as employees.
+As an employer with employees, employers are forced to pay workers minimum wage, offer benefits and paid leave, and reimburse workers for expenses.
 Employees are unable to say when and where they will work, but they are entitled to a reliable income and benefits that may protect them during uncertain times.
 Being classified as an employee gives the worker job security and a more reliable source of income.
 Further, they become eligible for health insurance and paid leave which is unavailable to independent contractors.

 How does AB5 affect companies?

 App-based companies such as Uber, Lyft, and DoorDash have been the most vocal about their opposition to Governor Newsom passing AB5.
 These app-based companies have grown exponentially through the use of independent contractors.
 These independent contractors have made their own schedules while using their own vehicles and resources which has allowed the companies to maintain a smaller bottom line.
 Companies would need to enforce working hours for their workers and provide reimbursement for all work-related materials.
 Many of these companies have explained how increasing their worker's pay to minimum wage and reimbursing their workers for materials may cause bankruptcy or cause their prices to increase and the customer would incur a greater charge.